GraysonMMartin/GraysonMMartin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a recent graduate of Harvard University where I studied computer science and applied mathematics.
-My interests broadly lie in perception & decision-making, especially when applied to robotics, natural agents, and healthcare.
+My interests broadly lie in perception & decision-making, especially when applied to robotics and natural agents.

 My background spans data science, optimization, reinforcement learning, geometric machine learning, signals and communications, control theory, computer vision, and high-performance computing.
 My work includes robotics rapid prototyping at Los Alamos National Laboratory and NeuroAI research at The Kempner Institute.
 I also co-founded Medentum Innovations, where we continue to work toward making high-quality healthcare more accessible to rural Americans through medical devices & AI.